 Please let me know if you’d like to claim on your health insurance, so we can make the arrangements for your sessions to be invoiced directly to your insurance company.
 This involves obtaining an authorisation code from your insurer, often after you get a referral from your GP for counselling.

-I practice from discreet premises just outside Malmesbury within easy access of the A429 and with onsite parking (SN16 9JF).
+I practice from discreet premises just outside Malmesbury within easy access of the A429 and with free onsite parking on the driveway right outside the premises (SN16 9JF).

 Sessions are held in a dedicated counselling room on the ground floor of my home premises.

 I am happy to work to an agreed number of sessions, so you know the amount you will be spending.
 Or we can work in an ongoing way, where you simply let me know when you’re ready to make the next session the last one.

 People often ask how many sessions they will need.
 Some clients come for a few weeks, others for many months.
 Either way, you can decide how long you want the counselling to last.
 It may take some time to reach a deeper understanding of the issues, before finding the most appropriate changes or ways to resolve difficulties.
 The number of sessions may depend on your desired outcome and the length of the evolving conversation.
 But we can monitor this as we go along, so you feel in control of the process.